collective/collective.indexvocabularies/README.rst

 A Plone addon for creating dynamic vocabularies from catalog indexes.

-This package creates dynamic vocabularies based on any index in plone.

-Typical use case for this is to provide a 'tags' type field.
+This package allows an admin to create dynamic named vocabularies from data within the plone site.
+Vocabularies can then be used in metadata fields of your content types or in facets on a search block in volto.

+Currently supported is making vocabularies from existing unique values of a metadata field.
+This is useful to create a custom Tags field which is addable by editors, similar to the built in Subjects field.

 Installation
 ------------